trellix-enterprise/RTS-Queries/hunting/ioc_ioa/ioa_driveby.md

 In some cases, a SOC approaches monitoring proactively through dedicated threat hunting expertise.

-One fantastic resource to understand the increased levels of context for IOCs is the `Pyramid Of Pain` created by security professional `David Bianco`.
+One fantastic resource to understand the increased levels of context for IOAs is the `Pyramid Of Pain` created by security professional `David Bianco`.

 Source: [Pyramid Of Pain](http://detect-respond.blogspot.com/2013/03/the-pyramid-of-pain.html)